Zilliqa/evm-mcp-server/README.md

 - Transferring tokens (native, ERC20, ERC721, ERC1155)
 - Querying token metadata and balances
 - Chain-specific services across 30+ EVM networks
-- **ENS name resolution** for all address parameters (use human-readable names like 'vitalik.eth' instead of addresses)

-All services are exposed through a consistent interface of MCP tools and resources, making it easy for AI agents to discover and use blockchain functionality. **Every tool that accepts Ethereum addresses also supports ENS names**, automatically resolving them to addresses behind the scenes.
+All services are exposed through a consistent interface of MCP tools and resources, making it easy for AI agents to discover and use blockchain functionality.

 ## ✨ Features